maiKNJ/S5_001/README.md

 ### Running the program
 The movie can either be played in game mode or it can be build, and run through this.
+If the movie is played through game mode, be sure to start it from the scene "IntroScene" (Assets -> Scenes -> IntroScene).